-Her research has spawned award-winning books, Design Juries on Trial: The Renaissance of the Design Studio and Designing for Diversity: Gender, Race, and Ethnicity in the Architectural Profession, as well as two iOS educational apps: Design Student Survival Guide and Student Survival Guide.
+Her research has spawned award-winning books, Design Juries on Trial: The Renaissance of the Design Studio and Designing for Diversity: Gender, Race, and Ethnicity in the Architectural Profession.

-Professor Anthony's latest book is Defined by Design: The Surprising Power of Hidden Gender, Age, and Body Bias in Everyday Products and Places.
+One of Professor Anthony's latest books is Defined by Design: The Surprising Power of Hidden Gender, Age, and Body Bias in Everyday Products and Places.
 It demonstrates how design shapes our lives in ways most of us would never imagine--affecting our comfort, our self-image, and even our health.

 Her publications have sparked media attention in CBS Sunday Morning television, NPR, CNN, The Chicago Tribune, The Chicago Sun Times, The San Diego Union-Tribune, Time, The Guardian, The New York Times, and elsewhere.
 She has testified before Congress regarding gender equity in public restrooms.

 Ph.D. in Architecture, University of California, Berkeley; 1981